alexhernandezgarcia/alexhernandezgarcia.github.io/_pages/bio.md

 ## Short version

-Alex Hernandez-Garcia is an assistant professor at the Université de Montréal and at Mila.
-His current focus is on machine learning research for scientific applications to tackle the climate crisis.
-Previously, his research has explored the intersection between learning in both brains and machines, which continues to be a source of inspiration.
+Alex Hernandez-Garcia is an assistant professor at the Université de Montréal, a core academic member at Mila, IVADO professor and member of the Institut Courtois.
+His machine learning research is motivated by scientific applications to tackle the climate crisis and other societal challenges.
+In particular, a current focus of his work is active and generative machine learning to facilitate scientific discoveries, such as new materials and antibiotics.
+He also advocates for a critical examination of the impacts of artificial intelligence, is a strong proponent of open science and is active in initiatives about how making science more inclusive, equitable, open, reproducible, transparent and environmentally conscious.

 [(_Lire en français_)](bio-fr)